-TCCRI's recently published Education Choice & Workforce Reform Task Force Report explored the topic of public charter schools.
+TCCRI's formerly published Education Choice & Workforce Reform Task Force Report explored the topic of public charter schools.
 What follows is an excerpt from the Report on that topic.

 Texas has a robust public school choice program through the establishment of open-enrollment charter schools.
 Charter campuses are public schools.
 They are funded based on daily attendance, just like traditional public schools.
 They must comply with state and federal laws relating to special education and academic accountability.
 The two main areas in which charter public schools differ from traditional public schools are, first, that they do not receive funds from local tax revenue, and second, they have considerable leeway in operations and ability to innovate that traditional public schools lack.